-1.1 Objective of the Document
+1.1 Document Objective

 The CHR Security Policy document is intended to be part of the BULL CHR FIPS documentation.

-The document relates to CHR Security Module version 003/A and 004/A.
+The document relates to CHR Cryptographic Module version 005/B.

 The objective of the document is to define the CHR Security Policy.
 The document details the security rules under which the CHR cryptographic module operates.
 Rules include those required by FIPS and additional CHR module rules.